Carving a flower

 How long do sola wood flowers last?

 Sola flowers are a natural product and 100% biodegradable, sustainable material.
 They last forever and are eco-friendly and sustainable.
-They are from the renewable wood of a marshy plant, and that makes them last a lifetime.
+They are from the renewable wood of a marshy plant, making them last a lifetime.
 They look like real flowers.

 Can you make wood flowers with Cricut?

-Although the flowers are made with any cutting machine, you are also allowed to use the Cricut.
+Although the flowers are made with any cutting machine, you can also use the Cricut.
 You are allowed to use wood on the Cricut maker machine.
 Whichever material you choose, make sure it does not have knots.
-If there is a knot, make sure the knife blade does not go through the knot when cutting your pattern.
+If there is a knot, ensure the knife blade does not go through the knot when cutting your pattern.
 Cricut-brand basswood gives you better results.

 How do you carve a daisy?